 This hotel is nothing fancy, but it's right on Seven Mile Beach and offers a mellow, authentically Jamaican feel

 Anyone who has ever been to a hostel can likely understand the vibe at Firefly Cottages -- mellow and friendly, with guests making friends and heading out to the bars together every night.
-But while the hotel may have the kind of prices that attract those on a budget, the property itself is comprised of 22 separate units (no communal rooms!) and has an enviable spot on the middle of Negril’s famous.
+But while the hotel may have the kind of prices that attract those on a budget, the property itself is comprised of 22 separate units (no communal rooms!) and has an enviable spot on the middle of Negril’s famous Seven Mile Beach.

 Firefly was opened in 1988 as the pet project of a couple of expat Brits who fell in love with Negril’s landscape and laidback locals.
-The property is basic -- there is no pool (just a small clothing-optional), no plethora of all-inclusive restaurants (just a ), and no swanky cabanas and cocktail service at the (just some self-serve plastic loungers and a a few steps away).
+The property is basic -- there is no pool (just a small hot tub), no plethora of all-inclusive restaurants (just a beach cafe), and no swanky cabanas and cocktail service at the beach (just some self-serve plastic loungers and a bar a few steps away).

 To be sure, luxurious Firefly Cottages is not.
-But rates are appropriately low, and the property provides rusticand (most with kitchens, some with air conditioning, and none with TV or telephone); beautifully maintained filled with local flora and fruit-bearing trees; and an exceptional location featuring sand and water on one side and tons of restaurants and bars on the other.
+But rates are appropriately low, and the property provides rustic cabins and cottages (most with kitchens, some with air conditioning, and none with TV or telephone); beautifully maintained grounds filled with local flora and fruit-bearing trees; and an exceptional location featuring sand and water on one side and tons of restaurants and bars on the other.

 Mellow travelers looking for an authentic Jamaican experience may appreciate the Firefly.
 Some guests and staff find themselves forging bonds that last for years -- during my check-in at the office, I witnessed not one, but two, tearful goodbyes with the staff as other guests checked out.